-“As far as what the team thought of Rik, everyone thought he was great.
+McDonough: “As far as what the team thought of Rik, everyone thought he was great.
 A nice person.
 A good guy.
 I was very close with him.
 We got along very well.
 Everybody on the team did.
 There’s not one person that I know of that ever had a problem with him.”
-John McDonough

-“That goes for his family as well.
+Bower: “That goes for his family as well.
 Both his mother and his father were extremely grateful for all that had been done for him.
 Rik was a great teammate and a great ambassador for the school.
 He was a player who was very humble.
 He had unique abilities for anyone in college basketball, let alone for a student at Marist College.”
-Bower

-“The most telling thing about Rik is that he still keeps in touch today with the people at the college.
+Bower: “The most telling thing about Rik is that he still keeps in touch today with the people at the college.
 He keeps in touch with the coaches he was with.
 He still has many of the same relationships that he had back in college.
 He’s a very loyal person and loyal to the school.
 That’s been the things that has impressed me the most.”
-Jeff Bower

-“It made my job better to tell you the truth.
+D. Murray: “It made my job better to tell you the truth.
 First of all, I love sports.
 I’ve been involved in sports all my life.
 I think I’ve been to almost every home football game that’s been played here at Marist since 1979.
 I go to all the basketball games.
 It added an enjoyable element for me and the college.”

-D. Murray

-“Locally, it really established Marist Basketball as where your sporting interest was in the winter.
+D. Murray: “Locally, it really established Marist Basketball as where your sporting interest was in the winter.
 Because he was good, we were in the press more.
 He was getting recognition, so Marist was getting recognized more.
 The whole college was on an upswing.
 I’m sure Rik contributed to that.
 I think there were many factors in terms of a new direction for Marist and a new enthusiasm about the college.
 A new mission and brand we were promoting.
 He was part of that very successful era, no doubt.”
-D. Murray